 I hope that you find this information useful and may be ready to start a conversation.

-Contact me to learn more about smart cities and how to get started for your community.
+Contact us to learn more about smart cities and how to get started for your community.